 - Section 7 – this allows patients to be received into “Guardianship”, which obliges them to reside in a particular place, but still allows them a level of personal autonomy.

 - Section 12(2) – Various things in the MHA can only be done by or must include a “section 12 approved doctor”.
 Such DRs are those “having special experience in the diagnosis or treatment of mental disorder.”

-- Section 13 – the AMHPs duty to undertake MHA assessments and make applications for admission.
+- Section 13 – the AMHPs duty to consider the need for and potentially undertake MHA assessments; the AMHP also has a duty to make applications for admission where necessary.

 - Section 17 – the right of hospitals to grant leave as part of rehabilitation and recovery.
 Such leave might be very brief when first granted – an hour or so – and it may be supervised by a staff member.
 However, as patients near release it may be for a weekend, for several days or longer.
 It is a very necessary part of rehabilitation and recovery for patients.

 - Section 17A – the right of hospitals to release a patient from detention subject to Supervised Community Treatment (SCT), otherwise known as a Community Treatment Order (CTO).
 Excuse the comparison, (but this page is being mainly written for police officers!) – it is effectively like “bail conditions”.
 If the conditions are not complied with, a person can be recalled and failure to return makes them ‘AWOL’ under the Act.

 - Section 18 – the power to (re-)detain AWOL patients and return them to hospital.
 There is NO power of entry in order to do so.
 Can only be exercised in a public place or where legal permission to enter a private building or dwelling has been obtained.

 - Section 19 – the authority of hospitals to transfer patients between different MH facilities.

 - Part III – these are sections relevant to decisions by criminal courts and prisons